mutlukaplan/SpecFlow.CodingTask/README.md

 > Warning;  **In order to run specflow tests, you must register their web site to open an account to be connected your visual studio account.
 And u must have a internet connection.**

 ## Problem
 Create a customer basket that allows a customer to add products and provides a total cost of the basket including applicable discounts.
-Offers can be cumulative
+Offers can be cumulative.

-Available products:
+### Available products:

-### Product Cost
+#### Product Cost
 - Butter £0.80
 - Milk £1.15
 - Bread £1.00